SaaS Dashboard Pro

 Quick Start

-Requirements: Node.js 18+ and pnpm.
-The template uses recharts for charts — it is installed automatically with pnpm install.
+Requirements: Node.js 18+.
+The template uses recharts for charts - it is installed automatically with npm install.

 Download and unzip